 - Content pruning: reducing keyword cannibalization or improving crawlability by reducing index bloat

-Finally I’m assuming that after you buy invest in websites, you also invest three months of your own time leveraging your skill set (rather than reinvesting more of the site’s income) and then list after six months of upside.
+- After you buy invest in websites, you also invest three months of your own time leveraging your skill set (rather than reinvesting the site’s income into purchasing new content / links) and then list after six months of upside.
 Add in the 1 month to sell and 2 months to buy and it takes an exact year to flip.

 So let’s begin, we have $100k to go shop.

 That $100,000 divided by 30x buys you a site cash-flowing (putting money in your pocket) to the tune of $3333 per month.